-In Central and Northern European culture, love, magic, eroticism and fertility are celebrated in the first night of May.
+In Central and Northern European culture, love, magic, eroticism, and fertility are celebrated on the first night of May.
 May tree robbery and witchcraft on Walpurgisnacht are two of many celebrations.
 Here is what happens:

 May Pole Robbery

 One of the most ancient and beloved German customs of spring is related to a tree: the Maibaum or May tree.
 This freshly cut and colorfully decorated birch or spruce is the centerpiece of picturesque Southern German villages, folk dance festivals, and open-air Maifest parties.
 In the Rhineland, however, the Maibaum is also a coveted object of desire signifying love and yearning – and motivating nightly raids by mischievous tree thieves.

 Every year on April 30th, young men in their late teens and twenties walk to a nearby forest to cut birch trees and decorate them with colorful crepe garlands, and a poem inscribed with the name of their beloved onto a piece of wood or carton.
 With the help of some friends, they will affix the tree alongside the house of a young Fräulein – most often their girlfriend or love interest.

 On the young maidens’ part, the tree is taken as a sign of the commitment of the suitor.
 The taller the tree, the greater its symbolic meaning.
 In recent years, however, the roles have sometimes reversed, especially in leap years like 2012.
 Now you can see a young woman and her friends at night planting a Maibaum alongside the house of the man of her dreams.